w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 :::

 The easiest way to get your address is to click on the account name.
-This will open a sidebar showing the information about your address and other information, such as on-chain identity.
+This will open a sidebar showing your address and other information, such as on-chain identity.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.